maus-me/woopmotd/README.md

 - Live config reload on file changes (debounced)
 - Public command /motd to open the dialog

+## Known Issues & Limitations
+- `a href` Links will have text cropped off the bottom unless they are wrapped in a `<font lineheight=1>`.
+This is due to the way VTML has far too much padding between lines by default this mod attempts to address the padding issue by using a lineheight of 0.8.
+- The VTML parser is very fragile.
+Invalid VTML can cause the dialog to not render or crash the game.
+We attempt to handle this by gracefully failing and having the server fallback to default values.
+Test your VTML in a singleplayer world before deploying to a server.
+- Links can not be colored.
+This is a VTML limitation.
+- Icon sizing is inconsistent.
+This is a VTML limitation.

 ## Server Configuration
 A config file woopmotd.json is created in your mod config directory at first run.
 Example:
 ```